telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/wait-for-element-in-code.md

 ---
 title: Wait for Element in Code
 page_title: Wait for Element in Code
-description: "Wait for Element in Coded Test Studio test."
-previous_url: /user-guide/code-samples/general/wait-for-element-to-exist-in-code.aspx, /user-guide/code-samples/general/wait-for-element-to-exist-in-code
+description: "Learn how to wait for elements in Test Studio coded tests using custom timeouts and best practices.
+Includes code examples for HTML and WPF elements to ensure reliable test execution."
 position: 1
 ---
 # Wait for Element in Code